When Stretching doesn’t work?

-So if the restriction is in those tissues which really you can identify from systematic examination then those kind of treatments whether they’re performed by a therapist or as a self directed treatment.
-Our are the appropriate things to try to do.
+So if the restriction is in those tissues which really you can identify from systematic examination then those kind of treatments whether they’re performed by a therapist or as a self-directed treatment.
 And the question really is well if you are using those kinds of treatments and you’re not really getting a benefit question as well why is that the case.
 One of the common things we see really is that the tissues that are restricting movement aren’t the more superficial tissues near the surface which are foam roller or a spiky ball or any of those kinds of myofascial devices which they can get at.
 But the actual restriction is in the deeper tissues usually either the ligaments that surround the joints the capsule that surrounds the joint which is like a balloon like structure which is an integral part of-of most joints in the body.
 So working on foam rolling muscles and walking on trigger points really is completely missing me missing the point.
 Sometimes you’ll have coexisting tightness in the muscles and coexisting joint stiffness but if your treatment techniques are only targeting the Muscle then that is a common reason for not seeing enough change of flexibility.

 So if the restriction of movement is in the joints themselves then usually that needs some combination of manual therapy to stretch and distract the joint in different directions to try and give more elasticity and where you can really only tell from physical examination and a trial course of treatment whether that’s going to be effective or not you usually know within three or four treatments whether various types of manipulative techniques are improving the elasticity of the joints and that when you’re actually seeing a practical benefit in terms of more flexibility.
 So that’s an important thing to establish now on one end of the scale if joints have got very degenerate and where there’s a lot of wear and tear and that would be people in an older age bracket generally.
 What happens there when the joints is that not only does the joints surface become worn but you’ll get some extra bone formation around the margins of the joints which can sort of pinch and catch in the joints and also the capsular structures for a call the peri isn’t particular structures.